gwbres/adi-ad9546/README.md

 The two chip share similar functionnalities, except that AD9546 is more capable than 45.
-Therefore, both can share the following tools, but it is up to the user to access the proper restricted register, when using against an AD9545 chip.
+Therefore, both can share the following tools, but it is up to the user to restrict to supported operations, when operating an AD9545.

 ## Profiles & Register map